exposit/dw-playbooks/README.md

 File name format is `{[currentyear}}-{{currentmonth}}-{{currentday}}-{{classname}}.md`.
 Example: `2018-01-03-the-dw-class.md`.

+Verify that the chosen date is not in use for the class name you want first.

 ### File Format
 Example format below.
 Copy and paste and change for the playbook you're submitting.
+You can also choose an existing file as a template.

 ```yaml
 ---